Parliamentary.ai

 Overview

 The Energy Prices Bill aims to control energy prices and encourage efficient energy use and supply in response to the energy crisis.
-It establishes schemes to reduce both domestic and non-domestic energy bills across Great Britain and Northern Ireland, and grants the Secretary of State broad powers to provide further support for energy costs.
+It introduces schemes to reduce domestic and non-domestic energy bills across the UK, provides support for energy costs, and grants the Secretary of State broad powers to manage the energy market.

 Description